Edgar Jopson: Aftermath and the Battle of Mendiola

 The president agreed to dialogue with the moderate group on January 30.
 On the date, Jopson was close to leaving when the president arrived almost an hour and a half late.
-As Ed was voicing out to Marcos the demands of the 26th demonstration along with Portia Ilagan, the then head of the National Student’s League, students began to assemble outside Malacañang.
-NUSP, NSL, and other moderate groups took their positions in Freedom Park whereas radical groups began mobilizing to Malacañang at around 5 P.M. from a rally they held in front of Congress.
+As Ed was voicing out to Marcos the demands of the 26th demonstration along with Portia Ilagan, the then head of the National Student's League, students began to assemble outside Malacañang Palace.
+NUSP, NSL, and other moderate groups took their positions in Freedom Park whereas radical groups began mobilizing to Malacañang at around 5 p.m. from a rally they held in front of Congress.
 Tension grew as rocks were being thrown from the outside, and subsequently, were thrown from the palace to the crowd, leading to the Palace guards attacking those in the rallies.
-While this was happening, the discussion inside was about to arrive at a resolution for the demand of a non-partisan Constitutional Convention, when Jopson made a last demand wanting assurance that the president will not seek a third term.
-Marcos replied “I am constitutionally bound to not run for a third term,’ but Ed remained steadfast and demanded the president sign a document pledging to not run for a third term.
+While this was happening, the discussion inside was about to arrive at a resolution for the demand of a non-partisan constitutional convention, when Jopson made a last demand wanting assurance that the president will not seek a third term.
+Marcos replied "I am constitutionally bound to not run for a third term," but Ed remained steadfast and demanded the president sign a document pledging to not run for a third term.
 This irked Marcos to which he answered "Who are you to tell me what to do!
 You're only a son of a grocer!"
 Ilagan acted quickly to ease the tension between the two.
 As the dialogue was to resume, the president was informed of the on-goings outside which abruptly ended the meeting.
 As the group went out through the front of Malacañang, they saw the ensuing fight and rushed back in the palace to which they were shown the back door to ferry through the river and safely arrive home.
 The fight continued and got worse, causing much havoc.
 The fight came to be known as the Battle of Mendiola.

-Participation in the Constitutional Convention
+Participation in the constitutional convention

-At the onset of the Constitutional Convention, NUSP, under Jopson's presidency, joined the Citizens' National Electoral Assembly (CNEA), setting up poll-watching teams and participating in forums regarding the convention.
+At the onset of the constitutional convention, NUSP, under Jopson's presidency, joined the Citizens' National Electoral Assembly (CNEA), setting up poll-watching teams and participating in forums regarding the convention.

 In 1971, the convention became mired in controversy due to the implications of certain provisions which would allow Marcos a third term, and fraud and violence which laced the campaign.
 Jopson and the other members of NUSP formed Buklod Kalayaan, Freedom Organization so as to serve as the youth arm of the reformist political movement.
 Buklod, starting as a youth arm, was to transition into a political party in the future.